Grand Rapids

 The program collaborates with local stakeholders, such as the municipal government, Community Action Agencies, Habitat for Humanity, United Way 211, Housing Commissions, and many additional non-profit organizations.
 The program uses a variety of delivery strategies and delivery channels, such as home energy assessments, food bank lighting distribution, collaboration with community-based organizations, and deeper weatherization measures.
 The program leverages other funding sources such as the Weatherization Assistance Program (WAP), Low Income Home Energy Assistance Program (LIHEAP), Community Development Block Grant (CDBG), and philanthropic funds to complete housing retrofit/weatherization projects.
 When offering rebate incentives to community-action agencies or community-based organizations, utility program funding is leveraged with other funding sources such MSHDA Low Income Housing Tax Credits (LIHTC) or available financing options.

 The Consumers Energy Multifamily Energy Efficiency Program consists of various offerings for customers that meet the eligibility requirements for the program.
 Multifamily is defined as properties containing 3+ units under a single roof.
 Income qualified is defined as 66% of tenants living at or under 200% of the federal poverty level or 80% of AMI.
 This program offers direct install of free products including LED bulbs, pipe wrap, showerheads and faucet aerators.
-The program also provides access to prescriptive measures for HVAC, lighting, water heating and building envelope.
-Any projects that do not qualify under the prescriptive measures can also apply for a custom project were the savings are calculated based on actual energy savings.
+The program also provides access to prescriptive measures for HVAC, lighting, water heating and building envelope improvements.
+Any projects that do not qualify under the prescriptive measures can also apply for a custom project where the savings are calculated based on actual energy savings.
 Customers are also eligible to receive an assessment which identifies recommendations and measures that customers may take advantage of energy efficiency upgrades in their properties.
 In 2020, Consumer Energy launched a single family and multifamily Health and Safety Pilot.
 The program works with nonprofits to improve home conditions—including plumbing, roof, mold, moisture, and indoor air quality—that needs to be remedied so that energy efficiency measures can be installed.
+This pilot program has been expanded through 2023.

 DTE offers the Energy Efficiency Assistance Program which provides recommendations, direct installation of qualified energy efficiency measures and education to income-qualified DTE customers in order to assist them in reducing their energy use and managing their utility costs.
 The program leverages the services provided by member agencies of the Michigan Community Action Agency Association (MCAAA), municipalities, counties, public housing commissions, faith-based institutions, community development corporations, and nonprofit organizations with existing housing and energy programs. direct installation of qualified EWR measures and education to income-qualified DTE customers in order to assist them in reducing their energy use and managing their utility costs.
 The residential Low-Income Program also includes customers residing in designated low-income multifamily units.